 The $1,000 base model: Core i3, 4GB of RAM, 256GB SSD

 My best advice?
 You should always start by considering the base model, and add on features from there.
 For the new XPS 13, that starts at $1,000.
 It comes with a 10th-gen Core i3 processor, 4GB of RAM, and a 256GB SSD.

-The base model has a “UHD+” display, a 1,900 x 1,200 resolution IPS panel.
+The base model has an “HD+” display, specifically a 1,900 x 1,200 resolution IPS panel.
 It’s an odd resolution if you’re used to 1080p.
-The extra vertical pixels are there to match the extra 0.1 inches of screen space.
-Unlike previous designs, the new XPS 13 has a 16:10 aspect ratio, which is a bit taller than your average screen.
-You’ll see black bars on the top and bottom of 16:9 videos, but you’ll also be able to view more of a document or webpage at once, and multi-tasking with two windows side-by-side is easier.
+The extra vertical pixels are there to match the extra 0.1 inches of screen space, and unlike previous designs, the new XPS 13 has a 16:10 aspect ratio.
+That’s a bit taller than your average screen and you’ll see black bars on the top and bottom of 16:9 videos, but you’ll also be able to view more of a document or webpage at once while multi-tasking with two windows side-by-side is easier.

-This UHD+ screen is fantastic, measuring at over 500 nits, with super high contrast and great color accuracy.
+This HD+ screen is fantastic, measuring at over 500 nits with super high contrast and great color accuracy.
 The color gamut is a bit too narrow for professional photographers, but most people will adore this display.
 The base model’s screen, however, is not a touch screen.

 You can make just two changes to the base configuration: An upgrade to Windows 10 Pro for $60, or an upgrade to the “Alpine White” color for $50.
 I love the look of the white interior, and the lighter silver used on the lid, but that will come down to your personal preference.